danielj0nes/BreakBuddy/README.md

 The character cycles between different facial expressions and animations (gradually increasing from lower to higher intrusiveness), which represent the time elapsed until a break should be taken.
 The break interval timer can be flexibly set by the user (default 60 minutes)

+Consider (skim-)reading **Breakbuddy.pdf** for detailed information, which includes demonstrations, architectural decisions, and references

 ## To do / in progress
 * Extend and improve intrusiveness functionality - currently the intrusiveness just involves increasing size, transparency, a simple taskbar notification, and moving the character around
 * Improve the taskbar notification - use different messages